Thursday, March 17, 2016

 HOW TO EXPLAIN WHITE SUPREMACY TO A WHITE SUPREMACIST

 Sometimes, you are a lit match dropped into a boiling ocean.
 Sometimes, you are a stray dog proud of the sunrise after a long night of barking at the moon.
-Sometimes, you scream at the television, shadow box mushroom clouds, your hand-to-hand hatred outclassed, outdated.
-You, post-apocalyptic litterbug.
-You, whose anger is so vast, and so empty, all teeth, and no mouth, no jaw muscles, just that white rattle.
+Sometimes, you scream at the television, shadowbox mushroom clouds; your hand-to-hand hatred outclassed, outdated.
+You: post-apocalyptic litterbug.
+You: venomous spider in the basement of a burning building.
+You: whose anger is so vast, and so empty—all teeth, and no mouth, just that white rattle.

 Remember: white supremacy is not a shark; it is the water.
-It is how we talk about racism as white hoods and confederate flags, knowing that you own those things, and we don’t… as if we didn’t own this history too, this system, the legal, political, and social structures that shape this country— we tread water.
+It is how we talk about racism as white hoods and confederate flags, knowing that you own those things, and we don’t… as if we didn’t own this history too, this system—we tread water.

-Which individual Donald Trump bigot bogeyman are we supposed to be angry at, about the millions of people impacted by discrimination in housing, and banking, and education, and employment each year?
+Which individual Donald Trump bigot bogeyman are we supposed to be angry at about the millions of people impacted by discrimination in housing, and banking, and education, and employment, and the criminal justice system, each year?
 Remember: sharks kill about one person each year; thousands drown.

-So, when there is a new name hashtagged each week, when police create more black stars than hollywood; how long do we keep pointing out the bad apples, ignoring the fact that the orchard itself was planted on a mass grave? …and that we planted it there?
+So, when there is a new name hashtagged each week, when police create more black stars than Hollywood; how long do we keep pointing out the bad apples, ignoring the fact that the orchard was planted on a mass grave? …and that we planted it there?

 (plus an image for Facebook share previews):